 The counting section of the Moy is two Logie crumps and two Vaki channels.
-The most significant numbers of fish travelling upstream do so through the queen's gap without being counted and where the locating of a counter would not be permitted.
-The counts from year to year depend on water level and can vary significantly; the facility only provides a partial count.
-Counting in the winter months is limited due to the risk of leaving the gates closed and the resulting flood risk to the town.
+The most significant numbers of fish travelling upstream do so through the queen's gap without being counted.
+The counts from year to year depend on water level and can vary significantly, the facility only provides a partial count.
+Counting in the winter months is limited due to the risk of having to leave the gates closed and the resulting flood risk to the town.